Casao/jasmine-as-promised/README.md

 });
 ```

-With this *new* approach developers no longer need to worry about `waitsFor()`, latch methods, etc.

-Now, with Jasmine as Promised, you have a much two (2) much nicer, easily applied options available!
+With this *new* approach developers no longer need to worry about `waitsFor()`, latch methods, etc. With Jasmine as Promised, you have a much two (2) much nicer, easily applied options available!

 ## How to Use